amir-projects/IaC-with-terraform-part4/README.md

 ## 1️⃣ Terraform Provisioners

-Provisioners are used to execute scripts or commands on a local or remote machine as part of resource creation or destruction.
+Provisioners allow you to execute scripts or commands **locally** or **on remote machines** as part of a resource's lifecycle — typically after creation or before destruction.

+They are often used for tasks that fall outside Terraform's native capabilities, such as bootstrapping systems or running custom setup logic.

-### ✅ Use Cases:
+### ✅ Common Use Cases:
-- Bootstrapping instances
+- Bootstrapping virtual machines or containers
-- Installing dependencies
+- Installing dependencies or updates
-- Configuration tasks post-provisioning
+- Running configuration tasks post-provisioning
+- Cleanup operations before resource deletion

+> ⚠️ **Important:**
+> Provisioners are not a replacement for proper infrastructure automation.
+> Prefer using **user data**, **cloud-init**, or **configuration management tools** (like Ansible or Puppet) when possible.

 ### 🧪 Example: Using `remote-exec` on an EC2 instance